 A Focus on Generalist Training

-Our educational program has a training philosophy that explicitly emphasizes generalist training at the doctoral level.
-Accordingly, we've designed our coursework, clinical practica, and other educational experiences to give students a broad exposure to theoretical models, clinical skills, and professional roles fundamental to the present and future.
-The SOPP faculty believe generalist education and training at the doctoral level best prepares students to meet the current and future challenges posed by changes in health care delivery, while capitalizing on practice opportunities in the rapidly changing world of professional practice.
+Our educational philosophy explicitly emphasizes generalist training at the doctoral level.
+Accordingly, we have designed our coursework, clinical practica, and other educational experiences to give you broad exposure to theoretical models, clinical skills, and professional roles.
+We believe generalist education and training at the doctoral level best prepares students to meet the current and future challenges posed by changes in health care delivery, while capitalizing on practice opportunities in the rapidly changing world of professional practice.

-Within the school's generalist model of training students find opportunities to pursue interests and achieve added depth in selected areas of practice that will allows a student to pursue specialty training in internship or postdoctoral training programs.
-Students may elect to pursue added depth in the following emphasis areas: child, health/rehab/neuropsychology, or forensic psychology.
+Within our generalist model of training you will find opportunities to pursue interests and achieve added depth in selected areas of practice.
+Students may elect to pursue added depth in the following emphasis areas: Child, health/rehabilitation/neuropsychology, or forensic psychology.

 A Competency-based Curriculum